Cozmorry/CDM/README.md

 - **Error Handling**: Robust error handling with detailed error messages

 ## 📦 Installation

+### System Requirements

+- **Operating System**: Windows 10 (64-bit) or Windows 11
+- **RAM**: 4GB minimum (8GB recommended for large downloads)
+- **Disk Space**: 200MB for installation + space for your downloads
+- **Internet Connection**: Required for downloads
+- **Optional**: Node.js (only needed for browser extension native messaging host)

+### For End Users (Installer)

+If you downloaded the Windows installer (`.exe` file) from the releases:

+If you downloaded the Windows installer (`.exe` file) from the releases:

+1. **Download the Installer**
+   - Download `Cozy Download Manager-X.X.X-Setup.exe` from the [Releases](https://github.com/yourusername/CDM/releases) page
+   - The installer is typically 80-90MB in size

+2. **Run the Installer**
+   - Double-click the downloaded `.exe` file
+   - If Windows shows a security warning, click "More info" → "Run anyway"
+   - The installer will open with a dark-themed interface

+3. **Follow the Installation Wizard**
+   - **Welcome Page**: Click "Next" to begin
+   - **License Agreement**: Review the MIT License and click "I Agree"
+   - **Installation Location**: Choose where to install (default: `C:\Program Files\Cozy Download Manager`)
+   - **Shortcuts**: Choose whether to create desktop and start menu shortcuts
+   - **Install**: Click "Install" to begin installation
+   - **Finish**: Click "Finish" to complete (optionally launch CDM immediately)

+4. **Launch CDM**
+   - Find "Cozy Download Manager" in your Start Menu, or
+   - Double-click the desktop shortcut (if created), or
+   - Navigate to the installation folder and run `Cozy Download Manager.exe`

+5. **First Launch**
+   - CDM will open in a compact window
+   - Set your download path in Settings (⚙️ button)
+   - Start downloading!

+### Installation Troubleshooting

+**Windows Defender / Antivirus Warning**
+- If Windows SmartScreen shows a warning, click "More info" → "Run anyway"
+- This is normal for unsigned applications (code signing can be added later)
+- The installer is safe - you can verify the source code on GitHub

+**Installation Fails**
+- Make sure you have administrator privileges
+- Check that you have enough disk space (200MB+)
+- Try running the installer as Administrator (right-click → "Run as administrator")

+**CDM Won't Launch After Installation**
+- Check Windows Event Viewer for error messages
+- Make sure all files were installed correctly
+- Try reinstalling the application

+**Uninstalling**
+- Go to Windows Settings → Apps → Apps & features
+- Find "Cozy Download Manager" and click "Uninstall"
+- Or use the uninstaller from Start Menu

+### For Developers (Source Code)

 1. Clone or download this repository
 2. Install dependencies: